openalloc/SwiftDetailer/README.md

 ## Validation

-You can optionally validate data both at the field and record level.
+You can _optionally_ validate data using _Detailer_.
+Two approaches are available: field and record level.

+Field and record level validation can be used individually or in concert.

 ### Field-level validation